jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In Nature, there are continual adaptations of existing lifeforms, and then sometimes entirely new lifeforms.
 In Techvolution, this is the difference between upgraded technology and an entirely new tool.

 Upgrading a technology, such as going from sedans to SUVs, VHS to DVD's is a small change.
 While each product is different technologically, they still do the same job.
 Someone with a DVD player still needs to rent movies from Blockbuster.
-Someone steering an SUV is still driving to their destination.
+Someone steering an SUV is again driving to their destination.
 These users may have more style and features, but all things considered, they have the same powers and are thus identical cyborgs.
 The point is, a brand new technology doesn't start a political battle.
 The Death Star isn't fired up, so to speak.

 But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and Wi-Fi, a protagonist can unlock a new tool like smartphones.
 New tools solve problems in a new way.

 And this is a big deal.

 Because new tools prompt a question: who controls it?
 After all, whoever does is more powerful.
 While the game of civilization is the struggle to overcome problems by upgrading technology and inventing new tools, politics is about the battle to control them.
 The people with the old tool fight to retain their power.
-While inventors imagine a new society that shares it.
+While inventors imagine a modern society that shares it.

 Darth Blockbuster will gladly fire up the Death Star to use society's rulebook to suppress new tools.

 But lawsuits, lobbying, and other techniques take time and money.
 It's better for the antagonists if Main Street's love of majic is misdirected for the continued enjoyment of old technology.

-For example, muscle cars today keep customers away from Tesla with techniques like mass advertising, fancy auto shows, and spectacular chromes plated V8 power!
-Tesla's are a new and better tool because they have far less parts and can be fueled using renewable energy.
+For example, muscle cars kept customers away from electric cars with techniques like mass advertising, fancy auto shows, and spectacular chromes plated V8 power!
+Electric vehicles like Tesla's are a new and better tool because they have far fewer parts and can be fueled using renewable energy.
 With a Tesla Solar Roof, player gods can even fuel their own vehicles.

-This is why most Americans didn't see the majical potential of electric vehicles.
-Which is why I call these anti-evolution persuasion techniques dark majic.
+But because of intense marketing and muscle car culture in general, most Americans didn't (and sometimes still don't) see the majical potential of electric vehicles.
+Which is why I call anti-evolution persuasion techniques dark majic.

 Dark majic is the spectacle that surrounds today's Industrial Age tools.
 Soda marketing campaigns and credit card rewards are easy examples.
 This fake majic is insidious.
 It gives people the joy of learning about technology but doesn't upgrade their cyborgology.
 Like a corrupted rule book, dark majic stalls our society in the game of civilization.